michael-collins/3d-modeling-rendering-animation-sp18--oer/_exercises/maya-rigging/maya-rigging.md

 ### <a name="level-2"></a>Level 2:

-1. Watch the level 2 rigging tutorials from Lynda and Digital Tutors.
+1. Watch the level 2 cartoon character animation tutorials.
 2. Create a new project folder called **_{{ page.submission-id }}-L2_**, set your scene to the project folder, and create the sub folders by choosing **_File_** → **_Project Window_** → **_Accept_**.
 3. Build a simple biped character mesh.
 4. Create joints, IKs, and controls for the head, arms, and legs.
 5. Bind your rig to your mesh.
-6. Keyframe your character’s movement, showing the versatility of your rig over 120 frames.
+6. Create a text animation of your character’s movement, showing the versatility of your rig over 120 frames.
 7. Save your scene as **_{{ page.submission-id }}_** in the scenes folder.
 8. Compress the project folder once you’ve completed the tutorial and rename it **_{{ page.submission-id }}-L2.zip._**
 9. Upload the .zip file to the [submission dropbox]({{ page.assignment-dropbox }})